- Cap & Gown Information

 A: Your name will be listed in all sections.

-Q: What should I do if I legally changed my name and want it to appear in the Commencement Book?
+Q: What should I do if I legally changed my name and want it to appear in the Commencement Program?

 A: A correction or change to your name as it appears on your academic records.
 To change or correct your student name, you must complete a Request for Change/Correction of Student Number/Name form.
 The request must be accompanied by a court order, valid driver’s license, certificate of naturalization, certificate of marriage or some other form of positive identification.
 A photo I.D. must also be presented.

-Q: I only want my middle initial to appear in the Commencement Book instead of my full middle name.
+Q: I only want my middle initial to appear in the Commencement Program instead of my full middle name.

 A: Your name will appear as your University record indicates.
 To make a change, you must complete a Request for Change/Correction of Student Number/Name form.